>>>2009 ITA Division II National Men's Coach of the Year

 2016 was another strong season for both programs, the men finished No. 11 in the nation, going 15-9 overall and making the NCAA Tournament for the 10th straight season.
 The women took No. 17 in the nation.
 They added a 20-9 overall record, as the women's team played in their 22nd straight NCAA Tournament.

 Barsby's competed through a strong 2018 season to finish where they always have - with NCAA Tournament bids.
 The Bobcat Men went 11-11 with three nationally-ranked victories.
 The GC Women finished PBC Tournament Runners-Up, going 15-8 and appearing in the PBC Title match for the first time since 2003.
 The Bobcat women advanced to the NCAA Regionals for the 24th season in a row.

 Barsby was named the PBC Men's Tennis Coach of the Year in 2005 after coaching the Bobcats to an 18-7 overall record, 6-2 mark in the PBC, and their second straight trip to the NCAA Tournament.

-He was named the PBC Women's Tennis Coach of the Year in 2003 after guiding the Bobcat women's tennis team to one of the greatest seasons in school history.
+He was named the ITA Southeast Region and PBC Women's Tennis Coach of the Year in 2003 after guiding the Bobcat women's tennis team to one of the greatest seasons in school history.
 The Bobcat women won their first outright, and fourth overall, PBC Regular Season Championship, as well as the PBC Tournament Championship.
 Georgia College advanced all the way to the semifinals of the national championship tournament and finished with a No. 4 national ranking.

 Barsby came to Georgia College from Brock University in Ontario, Canada, where he taught sports management.
 Prior to that he was the head coach at Troy State University in Alabama from 1995-97 where he guided the Trojan men's team to the conference championship in 1997.
 He was also honored as the Conference Coach of the Year following the 1997 season.